 We emphasize that choosing $\sss=c \log \log n$ for some $c\ne 1$ will be suboptimal.
 Here it is important to recall that all logarithms have base $2$.
 For notational simplicity we will assume that $\sss,\MM\in\N$.

-We now describe the basic inductive construction, which will be a recipe for constructing a skeleton of a path from the bottom-left corner to the top-right corner of a square of size $\frac{n}{2^{\ell\sss}}\times \frac{n}{2^{\ell\sss}}$, for any $\ell\in\{0,\dots,\MM-1\}$.
-This is analogous to the construction given in \cref{sec:multiscale} but with some key differences.
+We now describe the basic inductive construction, which will be a recipe for constructing a skeleton of a path from the bottom-left corner to the top-right corner of a square of size $\frac{n}{2^{\ell\sss}}\times \frac{n}{2^{\ell\sss}}$, for any $\ell\in\lb 0, \MM-1\rb$.
+This is analogous to the construction given in Section \ref{sec:multiscale} but with some key differences.
 To avoid repetition we will mostly focus on pointing out the differences.
-The initial analysis will be in terms of the mean which will involve a counterpart to \cref{lem:cancellations} and the discussion thereafter.
-Following that, we will need to prove that the sum of weights along the path we construct is concentrated around its mean, which plays the same role as \cref{prop:largefrac}.
+The initial analysis will be in terms of the mean which will involve a counterpart to Lemma \ref{lem:cancellations} and the discussion thereafter.
+Then having constructed a path whose weight sum has large mean, we will deduce the result via the concentration bound of Theorem \ref{thm:conc-brw}, which plays a similar role as Proposition \ref{prop:largefrac}.